gesteves91/artifact-fase-santos-23/README.md

 pip3 install -r requirements.txt
 ```

 In case you don't have Python 3.9, you can use Pyenv to install it.
-As this scripts may be useful for other projects, we include them in the [scripts](scripts/) folder.
+As these scripts may be useful for other projects, we include them in the [scripts](scripts/) folder.

 ```bash